MadeAgents/Android-Lab/docs/prepare_for_mac.md

+> **Note:** Due to recent updates in Android Studio, the existing method for obtaining the AndroidLab AVD may no longer work as expected.
+Please wait for the updated documentation before proceeding.

 ### Prepare AVD on mac(arm64)

 1. Install Android Studio and ADB on your machine, and start a virtual machine to ensure that the adb command is properly installed.